 The following is a formal definition.

-Definition A random variable is said to be continuous if the probability that it assumes a value in a given interval can be expressed as an integral:where the integrand function is called the probability density function of .
+Definition A random variable is said to be continuous if and only if the probability that its realization will belong to an interval can be expressed as an integral:where the integrand function is called the probability density function of .

 Continuous random variables are discussed in more detail in the lecture entitled Random variables.